LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

 ## Example workflow

-**Important:** Set `permissions: contents: write` in your workflow so the action can push metrics and the KPI website.
-Ensure GitHub Pages is enabled for the `pages_branch`.
+**Note:** Grant the job `permissions: contents: write` so the action can push metrics and the KPI website.
+GitHub Pages must be enabled for the configured `pages_branch`.
 ```yaml
 name: Org Coding Hours Report